roheetnarayanan/roheetnarayanan/README.md

 <hr>
 <div align="center">
 <p> <em><Strong>Daily Dose of Star Wars</Strong></em></p><br>
-Remember, my dear Obi-Wan.
-I’ve loved you always.
-I always will. — Duchess Satine Kryze <br>
+We must keep our faith in the Republic.
+The day we stop believing democracy can work is the day we lose it. — Queen Jamillia <br>
-README.md last auto generated Sun Aug 21 08:10:05 2022<br>
+README.md last auto generated Mon Aug 22 08:12:37 2022<br>
 </div>